Photo by Dan-Cristian Pădureț on Unsplash

 - A regular expression which matches if there is no space after an opening curly bracket:

-would not trigger - A regular expression which matches if there are parenthesis around an indentifier before an arrow function?
+{abcwould match, but{ abcwould not trigger - A regular expression which matches if there are parenthesis around an indentifier before an arrow function?
 So that

 Answers in the next blog post!